+Maintaining pool length certification forms is an LMSC responsibility.
 Completed forms should be sent to the Top 10 recorder of the LMSC.
-Attach a copy of this form to record applications if the form is not already on file with the USMS National Swims Coordinator.
-To add the pool to the USMS List of Measured Pools, email a copy of this form to Mary Beth Windrath, National Swims Coordinator, records@usmasterswimming.org.
+Attach a copy of this form to record applications if the form is not already on file with the USMS national swims coordinator.
+If a bulkhead is used, a copy of this form from the beginning of the meet and for each session must be included, with meet results sent to the LMSC Top 10 recorder in order to verify bulkhead placement.
+For a record application, the bulkhead measurement on this form should be attached to and submitted with the record application form.
+To add the pool to the USMS List of Measured Pools, email a copy of this form to Mary Beth Windrath, National Swims Coordinator, records@usmastersswimming.org.
 Measure before applying for a sanction.